phw198/OutlookGoogleCalendarSync/guide/syncoptions.md

 ## What

 _Specify which attributes to include in the sync._

+With all of these settings, when turned **on** they will only sync from that point forward.
+To sync them for all calendar items, press and hold `Shift` while clicking the `Sync` button.
+When turning sync **off** data already synced will not be removed - this will need to be done manually and is to protect against loss of data should two-way sync ever be configured.

 **Description:** The body of the appointment.
 <p style="margin-left:40px; margin-top:-20px"><b>One-way to Google:</b> If two-way sync is configured, optionally only sync the description to Google.
 Because has a maximum of 8kb held in plain text, it may cause information or formatting to be lost if subsequently synced back from Google.</p>